Skip to content

 If you must monitor your workload, run only single instances of squeue or sqs.
 If watch is essential to your workflow then limit the refresh interval to 1 min (watch -n 60) and be sure to terminate the process when you are not actively using it.

-For users who are interested in monitoring their job's resource usage while the job is running, the section on how to log into compute nodes while jobs are running below.
+For users who are interested in monitoring their job's resource usage while the job is running, the section on how to log in to compute nodes while jobs are running below.

 sqs